 In this test, various skills of candidates like the reading, speaking, listening, and writing of the English language is tested.
 This test is administered and designed by the Educational Testing Service, which seems to be a nonprofit private organization.

-Globally more than 2.3 million people take this every year to fulfill their wish to study in various universities aboard.
+Globally more than 2.3 million people take this every year to fulfil their wish to study in various universities abroad.
 The validity of this TOEFL test is for two years.
-Similarly, this test can also be taken by other students who want to demonstrate their mastery over the English for academic purposes.
+Similarly, this test can also be taken by other students who want to demonstrate their mastery of English for academic purposes.